Use of polyamide by industry

 Where is polyamide used?

-Polyamide has become a staple in countless industries.
-Here are some examples:
+Polyamide has conquered a place in countless industries.
+Here are a few examples:

 Textile industry

-Polyamide fibres, i.e. the nylon or Perlon that we are all familiar with, can be found in stockings, sportswear, underwear and many other items of clothing.
-The fibres are also used as technical fabrics, as fishing lines or to tension tennis rackets.
+Polyamide fibers, also known as nylon or Perlon, are found in hosiery, sportswear, underwear and many other items of clothing.
+The fibers are also used as technical fabrics, fishing lines and tennis racket strings.

 Automotive industry

-In addition to being used as fibres in the textile industry, polyamides are firmly established as engineering thermoplastics in the automotive industry – in fittings, mudguards or under the bonnet for tanks or fuel lines, brakes, transmission components and in e‑mobility.
+In addition to being used as fibers in the textile industry, polyamides are firmly established as engineering thermoplastics in the automotive industry — in fittings, mudguards or under the hood for tanks or fuel lines, brakes, transmission components and in e‑mobility.

 Electrical and electronics industry

-Polyamides can also be found in housings, printed circuit boards, insulation materials, household electrical appliances or pumps in the electrical and electronics industry.
+Polyamides can also be found in the electrical and electronics industry, as housings, in printed circuit boards, insulation materials, in household electrical appliances or pumps.

 Construction industry

-Polyamide is used in construction as a thermal break in profiles for windows and façade constructions.
+Polyamide is used here as a thermal break in profiles for windows and façade constructions.

 Packaging industry

-Polyamide plays a particularly important role in flexible packaging.
-It is found in the vacuum packaging of foodstuffs such as cheese, sausage and frozen goods.
+Polyamide mainly plays a role in flexible packaging.
+It can be found in vacuum packaging for foodstuffs such as cheese, sausage and frozen goods.

-Chart 3 shows that the share of polyamide in both the automotive and packaging industries is steadily increasing.
+Chart 3 shows that the share of polyamide in the automotive industry is steadily increasing and that the share of the packaging industry is also growing.

 Value of Polyamide (PA) 6 Consumed by end user industry

-Chart 3: industry shares of polyamide as technical compounds.[3]
+Figure 3: Industry shares of polyamide as technical compounds.[3]

 But what exactly does polyamide look like and how is it produced?
 This requires a brief excursion into organic chemistry.
 Polyamides are linear polymers.
-What makes them stand out is their regularly repeating amide bonds along the main chain.
+Their special feature: regularly repeating amide bonds along the main chain.
 Almost all important polyamides are derived from primary amines.
 What does that mean?
-The functional group ‑CO-NH- occurs in its repeating units along the polymer chain (see structural formula).
+The functional group ‑CO-NH- occurs in their repeating units along the polymer chain (compare structural formula).

-Structural formula of polyamide: the blue amide group is repeated along the polymer chain.
-R stands for the remainder of the compound used for synthesis.
+Structural formula of polyamide: The blue amide group is repeated along the polymer chain.
+R stands for the rest of the compound used for synthesis.

 The amide group is formed during the production of polyamide from a carboxylic acid and an amine.
-The resulting amide bond is hydrolytically cleavable – it can therefore be broken again by a reaction with water.
-For example, the industry uses aminocarboxylic acids, lactams, diamines and dicarboxylic acids as monomers for polyamides.
+The resulting amide bond is hydrolytically cleavable, i.e. it can be broken again by a reaction with water.
+The industry uses aminocarboxylic acids, lactams, diamines and dicarboxylic acids, for example, as monomers for polyamides.

 Production of PA6 and PA66

-PA66 and PA6 are often used as technical compounds.
-Although these two polyamides are chemically and physically similar, their production process is fundamentally different and is based on different raw materials.
-Polyamide 66 – generally known as nylon – can be produced from the diamine hexamethylenediamine (HMD) and adipic acid, a dicarboxylic acid.
-The carboxyl group (-COOH) of adipic acid reacts with the amino group of diamine (-NH2).
-This creates the peptide bond (-NH-CO-).
-It is the basic building block of all polyamides.
-Polyamide 6, on the other hand – known as Perlon – is produced by ring-opening polymerisation from ε‑caprolactam with water as a starter.
+PA 66 and PA 6 are often used as technical compounds.
+Although these two polyamides are chemically and physically similar, their manufacturing process is fundamentally different and is based on different starting materials.
+Polyamide 66 — known to everyone as nylon — can be produced from the diamine hexamethylenediamine (HMD) and adipic acid, a dicarboxylic acid.
+The carboxyl group (-COOH) of the adipic acid reacts with the amino group of the diamine (-NH2).
+This produces the peptide bond (-NH-CO-).
+This is the basic building block of all polyamides.
+Polyamide 6, on the other hand — known as Perlon — is formed by ring-opening polymerization from ε‑caprolactam with water as a starter.
 At elevated temperatures, ω‑aminocaproic acid (chemically: ω‑amino hexanoic acid) is formed from the ring-shaped ε‑caprolactam.
 It has a carboxyl group at one end and an amine group at the other.
 This property is referred to as bifunctional.
 It is possible for ω‑aminocaproic acid to react with itself to form long-chain polyamides.

 DIN ISO 1043–1 defines the nomenclature of polyamides: PA is the abbreviation for all polyamides.
 The abbreviation is followed by the number of carbon atoms present in the monomers.
-For example, if it is Perlon, made from the bifunctional ω‑amino hexanoic acid with six carbon atoms, the abbreviation is PA6.
-If the polyamide is formed from a dicarboxylic acid with a diamine, as is the case with nylon, the carbon atoms of the two monomers are relevant, counted and listed one after the other.
-This is why nylon is called PA66.
-[4]
+For example, if it is Perlon, made from the bifunctional ω‑amino hexanoic acid with six carbon atoms, the abbreviation is PA 6.
+If the polymadi is made from a dicarboxylic acid with a diamine, as is the case with nylon, the carbon atoms of the two monomers are relevant, are counted and given one after the other.
+For this reason, nylon is called PA 66[4].

 Properties of PA6 versus PA66 — similar and yet different

-Both PA6 and PA66 have good sliding and damping properties, are highly abrasion-resistant, impact-resistant and resistant to weak alkalis, lubricants, oils and greases.
+Both PA6 and PA66 have good sliding and damping properties, are very abrasion-resistant, impact-resistant and are resistant to weak alkalis, lubricants, oils and greases.
 Due to the different arrangement of the polymer chains, PA66 has slight advantages, as the table shows.

 The different arrangement of the molecules results in slight mechanical advantages for PA66.
 PA66 is also more temperature-resistant and absorbs less moisture, making it more dimensionally stable.
-But PA6 also has some plus points: the surface finish is better, especially with the glass fibre-reinforced types, as the melt solidifies more slowly.
+But PA6 also has some advantages.
+The surface quality of the glass fiber-reinforced grades in particular is better, as the melt solidifies more slowly.
 In addition, the lower processing temperatures of PA6 lead to lower energy consumption, resulting in lower production costs compared to PA66.
-Due to its higher moisture absorption, PA6 is more impact-resistant than PA66.
+Due to its higher moisture absorption, PA6 is more impact resistant than PA66.

-The mechanical and thermal properties of polyamide can be significantly improved by adding additives, glass or carbon fibres.
-This makes it possible to produce highly impact-resistant, heat- and hydrolysis-stabilised polyamides.
-PA6 and PA66 are suitable for processing in injection moulding, extrusion and blow moulding.
-For the fibre industry, the fibres are spun directly from the melt.
+The mechanical and thermal properties of polyamide can be significantly improved by adding additives, glass or carbon fibers.
+This makes it possible to produce highly impact-resistant, heat-stabilized and hydrolysis-stabilized polyamides.
+PA6 and PA66 are suitable for processing in injection molding, extrusion and blow molding.
+For the fiber industry, the fibers are spun directly from the melt.

 Advantages and disadvantages of polyamide